mmuenz/website/television.md

 - You will see the 8-year-old boy in a Messi shirt, although Lionel Messi had left FC Barcelona years ago and now plays for Inter Miami.

-- You will see the 93-year-old man, with oxygen tank on his back, entering the bar.
+- You will see the 93-year-old man, with an oxygen tank on his back, entering the bar.

 - You will see the two dogs, the big and the small one, jumping around in joy when they notice the little girl blowing soap bubbles.
-Their owner is in trouble for their leashes are getting tangled.
+Their owner is in trouble as their leashes are getting tangled.

 - You will see the elderly couple walking hand in hand, after fifty-two years of marriage.

 - You will see the young man jogging with headphones on his ears, singing "Billie Jean is not my lover".

-- You will see the silver-haired, grandmotherly lady, shorter than 150 cm, in a pink, flowery dress.
+- You will see the silver-haired grandmotherly lady, shorter than 150 cm, in a pink flowery dress.
 She is arguing with a 2-meter-tall, fully armed policeman, telling him off vigorously for not being polite enough.

-- You will see a bunch of men, all over 70, playing Pétanque at the end of the street, getting into loud arguments.
+- You will see a bunch of men, all over 70, playing Pétanque at the end of the street, getting into loud argument.

 - You will see kids playing football just a few meters away, using the door of City Hall as their goal, and accidentally hitting a passerby on the head.